wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-first-workflow/includes/3-create-workflow.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Condition action with three Or rows.](../media/image-5.png)](../media/image-5.png#lightbox)

 The condition action provides two other areas.
-If the condition is true, then you will want a new Planner task created.
+If the condition is true, then you'll want a new Planner task created.
 No actions are needed if the condition is false, so nothing more is needed in the **If no** condition.

 For the **If yes** condition box, select **Add an action**.